 Following these findings, the FDA approved updates to Benicar’s label to include the heightened risk of sprue-like enteropathy.
 The agency also warned patients to seek different treatment if they experience GI side effects without any other apparent cause than Benicar.

-The attorneys working with ClassAction.org believe that if lawsuits are filed against Benicar’s manufacturer, they will proceed individually and not as a class action.
+Attorneys believe that if lawsuits are filed against Benicar’s manufacturer, they will proceed individually and not as a class action.
 They will likely be handled in a procedure known as multidistrict litigation (MDL), where a large number of lawsuits making similar allegations are consolidated to a single court in front of one judge.
 An MDL works well for defective drug lawsuits because it helps to avoid repetitious litigation, while still allowing plaintiffs the chance to collect individual awards.
-The attorneys working with ClassAction.org are currently reviewing claims on behalf of those who took Benicar and suffered GI side effects, as they believe these patients may have legal recourse.

 Defective drug lawyers usually work on a contingency-fee basis.
 This means the attorney will not require an up-front fee, but will typically collect one-third of the award if they win the case.

 What GI Side Effects Have Benicar Users Reported?

 The following GI problems and symptoms have been reported in Benicar users: